Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Tool_Distribution_Board.md

 * 2-way barrier strip for power in.
 * Four 2-way JST VH connectors for power out to tool boards, individually fused (5A fuses supplied).
 * Two RJ11 connectors for CAN bus in/out to connect to Duet 3 main board and expansion boards.
-* Four 4-pin JST ZH connectors to connect CAN bus to four Tool Boards.
+* Four 4-pin JST ZH connectors with 1m, 28AWG wires to connect CAN bus to four Tool Boards.
 * Four pairs of 2-pin jumpers to bypass unused tool board CAN connectors.
 * CAN bus termination jumper, for use if the CAN_OUT RJ11 port is not used.